jnikula/hawkmoth/doc/examples.rst

 .. only:: not have_hawkmoth

-   .. note:: The documentation was built without Hawkmoth and/or its
+   .. note:: The documentation you are viewing was built without Hawkmoth and/or
-             dependencies (perhaps on https://readthedocs.org/).
-The output seen below was not dynamically generated.
+             its dependencies (perhaps on https://readthedocs.org/).
+The output seen below was pre-generated statically using Hawkmoth, and should closely reflect actual results.

 Macro
 -----